-The analysis of operating results for each of the first three quarters of 2021 is included in Management's Discussion and Analysis incorporated in the Interim Reports to Shareholders for each respective quarter.
+The analysis of operating results for each of the first three quarters of 2022 is included in Management's Discussion and Analysis included in the Interim Reports to Shareholders for each respective quarter.
+The construction industry in Canada is seasonal in nature for companies like Aecon that perform a significant portion of their work outdoors, particularly road construction and utilities work.
+As a result, a larger portion of this work is performed in the summer and fall months than in the winter and early spring months.

-For the three months ended December 31, 2021, revenue in the Construction segment of \$1,073 million was \$7 million, or 1%, higher than the fourth quarter of 2020.
-Construction segment revenue was higher in utilities operations (\$53 million), due to increased volume of oil and gas distribution and telecommunications work, and in nuclear operations (\$38 million), due to increased volume of refurbishment work at the Darlington and Kincardine nuclear generating stations.
-Largely offsetting these increases was lower revenue in civil operations and urban transportation solutions (\$57 million), driven by lower roadbuilding construction and major projects work, and in industrial operations (\$27 million) primarily due to decreased activity on mainline pipeline work in western Canada.
+For the three months ended December 31, 2022, revenue in the Construction segment of \$1,246 million was \$173 million, or 16%, higher than the fourth quarter of 2021.
+Construction segment revenue was higher in civil operations (\$129 million), from an increase in major projects and roadbuilding construction work; in urban transportation solutions (\$22 million), primarily from an increase due to development work related to a rail electrification project in Ontario; in utilities operations (\$25 million), due to an increased volume of telecommunications and high-voltage electrical transmission work; and in nuclear operations (\$21 million), primarily driven by a higher volume of refurbishment work at nuclear generating stations located in Ontario and the U.S. Partially offsetting these increases was lower revenue in industrial operations (\$24 million), primarily due to lower activity at gas and chemical facilities, partially offset by higher volume at mining and water treatment facilities.

-Operating profit in the Construction segment of \$38.7 million in the fourth quarter of 2021 decreased by \$32.5 million compared to operating profit of \$71.2 million in the fourth quarter of 2020.
-Construction segment operating profit in the fourth quarter of 2020 relative to the fourth quarter of 2021 included a favourable impact related to the CEWS program of \$6.5 million.
-After adjusting for the net impact of CEWS amounts reported in the fourth quarter of 2020 and 2021, operating profit in the fourth quarter of 2021 decreased by \$26.0 million compared to the same period in 2020 due to lower volume and gross profit margin in civil operations and urban transportation solutions.
-This decrease was partially offset by higher operating profit in utilities operations from higher volume and gross profit margin, and in industrial operations from higher gross profit margin.
+Operating profit in the Construction segment of \$43.6 million in the fourth quarter of 2022 increased by \$4.9 million compared to operating profit of \$38.7 million in the fourth quarter of 2021.
+Construction segment operating profit in the fourth quarter of 2021 included a favourable impact related to the CEWS of \$4.1 million.
+Excluding the impact of CEWS amounts reported in the fourth quarter of 2021, the remaining quarterly operating profit variance in the fourth quarter of 2022 was favourable by \$9.0 million, resulting primarily from higher volume and gross profit margin in nuclear and utilities operations as well as from a volume driven increase in gross profit in civil operations.
+These increases were partially offset by lower volume and gross profit margin in industrial operations and from lower gross profit margin in urban transportation solutions driven by an operating loss on two LRT projects in the quarter of \$62.9 million compared to an operating loss on these two projects of \$49.7 million in the fourth quarter of 2021.
+These two LRT projects are included in the four fixed price legacy projects discussed in Section 10.2 "Contingencies" and Section 13 "Risk Factors" in this MD&A.